 Response: The proposed change is incorrect.
 According to most style manuals, and AFS technical editors, the period goes inside the end quotes.
 L80: How was it determined that captured Stonecat did not experience obvious distress?
 What were the signs for obvious distress?
 Please elaborate.
 Why were these other fish excluded, the distress would not have affected growth and maturity stage?
 How many fish were captured but not analysed?

 Response: Fish that exhibited normal swimming behavior in the bucket were not stressed.
-Our E & T permit required that any mortalities that occurred in our presence must be reported to the Secretary of the Vermont Agency of Natural Resources within 24 hours of the event.
+Our Endangered & Threatened (E & T) Species collecting permit required that any mortalities that occurred in our presence must be reported to the Secretary of the Vermont Agency of Natural Resources within 24 hours of the event.
 This restriction obviously made us extremely careful in handling fish such that we did no harm.
 There were only 8 captured fish that were not analyzed.
 We added text on Line 86 to clarify. l.168: Why were not all captured Stonecat PIT tagged?
 Were the fish that were not tagged, morts from the lampricide treatment?
 Please explain.

-Response: Only fish that were too small (< 90 mm) were not tagged (see Methods).
+Response: Only fish that were too small (< 90 mm) or too stressed were not tagged (see Methods).
 These results apply only to the LaPlatte River fish and at that time the LaPlatte River was not treated with TFM.